Utkarsh731/python-interview-coding/README.md

 <b>Python Interview Coding Problems</b><br>
-This repository contains a comprehensive collection of coding problems commonly asked during software engineering interviews, particularly for the level 1 and 2 positions.
-All solutions are written in Python.
+Unlock your coding potential with this ultimate repository of software engineering interview problems!
+From Level 1 to Level 2 positions, we've got you covered.
+Get ready to ace your interviews with our Python-based solutions.

 <b>Problem List</b>
 1. Flatten an array consisting of inner arrays into a single array.